Philosophy: An Introduction to Philosophy Adult Education Programs

 - Medical ethics

 Adult education philosophy programs and courses are designed to supplement students' previous training or help them complete their degree.
-Career options will depend on the course of study they've selected.
+Career options depend on the course of study they've selected.
 However, philosophy classes completed through a school's continuing education department can help students develop their critical-thinking skills and their ability to discuss new ideas, qualities which are essential for employment in any position.

 Related to Philosophy: An Introduction to Philosophy Adult Education Programs